Slab Leak Repair + Detection in Fort Worth

 Mother Modern Plumbing specializes in surgical slab leak repairs.
 We identify the breach through non-invasive electronic detection and thermal imaging before discussing the best path forward.
 Our technicians provide a repair that accounts for your home’s age, the aggressive nature of Tarrant County soil, and your long-term property value.

-Call Mother 24/7 for slab leak repair in Fort Worth.
+Call Mother 24/7 for rapid slab leak detection and comprehensive Fort Worth slab leak repair.

-Fort Worth sits on Houston Black clay soil.
+Fort Worth sits on Washita Prairie clay soil.
 In plain English: this soil has an extreme "shrink-swell" capacity.
 During a North Texas drought, the clay contracts and pulls support away from your foundation.
 When the rain returns, it swells with enough force to heave a concrete slab several inches.

 Copper pipes embedded in your foundation are not flexible.
 As the ground moves, the pipe stays still- until the stress reaches a breaking point, usually at a joint or an elbow.
 This seasonal cycle fatigues your plumbing infrastructure year after year.